 Posts with the tag Blockchain

-• Ledger Error Codes - Ledger device UNKNOWN_ERROR
+• Ledger Error Codes

 • Add a custom chain or ERC20 coin to MetaMask

-• Checksums are for humans, not computers
+• Checksums are for humans

 Checksums are a method of capitalizing certain characters in an address for a specific EVM network.
 This includes Ethereum, Ethereum testnets, RSK, and its testnet, Binance Smart Chain, and others.
-It is meant for users to confirm that an address is for a specific network.
-Once passed to a web3 provider, server, or blockchain, checking the checksum is no longer needed.

 • Tracking COVID Vaccinations using Verifiable Credentials